 (Duplicate of Jataka #99) The Bodhisatta was once an ascetic.
 As he lay dying, his disciples asked what his spiritual attainment was.
-He told them “I have won nothing.”
-They thought he meant this literally, so he had to come down from heaven to tell them he meant he had attained insight into the nothingness of things, one of the highest attainments.
+He told them, “I have won nothing.”
+They thought he meant this literally, so he came down from heaven to tell them he meant he had attained insight into the nothingness of things, one of the highest attainments.

 The Bodhisatta was once a tree fairy.
-He saw a man who doubted his daughter’s chastity test her by asking to have sex.
-She refused and so he believed she was virtuous and was able to marry her off without fear of shame.
+He watched a man who doubted his daughter’s chastity test her by asking to have sex.
+She refused, so he believed that she was virtuous and he could marry her off without fear of shame.

 (Duplicate of Jataka #439) The Bodhisatta was once Indra, king of the gods.
-A merchant who rejected religion and mistreated his mother set out to sea on a trading voyage and was set adrift on a raft for bringing bad luck to the ship.
-He spent time on several islands with blissful spirits and then arrived in hell where he was forced to carry a heavy razor wheel on his head.
+A merchant who rejected religion and mistreated his mother sailed out to sea on a trading voyage.
+Soon after, he was set adrift on a raft for bringing bad luck to the ship.
+He spent time on several islands with blissful spirits, then he arrived in hell and had to carry a heavy razor wheel on his head.
 The Bodhisatta told him this was his punishment for a life of greed.

 The Bodhisatta was once an ascetic.
-After his wife died he took his son and began a new religious life in the Himalayas.
-Many years later a wicked woman came upon their home and she seduced the son, convincing him to return to civilization with her.
-There she ordered him around so much that he ran away back to the forest.
+After his wife died, he took his son and began a new religious life in the Himalayas.
+Many years later, a wicked woman came upon their home, and she seduced the son, convincing him to return to civilization with her.
+There she ordered him around so much that he returned to the forest.

 The Bodhisatta was once a king’s advisor.
-The king’s chaplain was extremely talkative so the king hired a cripple with excellent aim to hide behind a curtain and use a peashooter to shoot goat dung down the chaplain’s throat to get him to stop talking.
+The king’s chaplain was extremely talkative, so the king hired a man with excellent aim to shoot goat dung pellets down the chaplain’s throat.
+This finally got him to stop talking.

 The Bodhisatta was once a king’s advisor.
-The king saw a fat, badly-dressed country woman stop to pee.
-Impressed at how quickly and modestly she did it he made her his queen.
+The king saw a fat, badly dressed country woman stop to pee.
+Impressed by how quickly and modestly she did it, he made her his queen.

 The Bodhisatta was once a tree fairy.
-A poor man felt ashamed for his humble offering of a rice-husk powder cake, but the Bodhisatta told him all offerings were appreciated.
+A poor man felt ashamed for his humble offering of a rice husk-powder cake, but the Bodhisatta told him he appreciated all offerings.
 In return, the Bodhisatta told the man where to find buried treasure.

 (Told in Jataka #546) The Bodhisatta was once a king’s advisor.
-At age seven he judged a case of a stolen necklace by asking two women what fragrance they used for the necklace and the real owner was the woman who knew the correct scent.
+At age seven, he judged a case of a stolen necklace by asking two women what fragrance they used on the necklace.
+The actual owner was the woman who knew the correct scent.